py5coding/py5book/integrations/trimesh.md

 Refer to the [Trimesh Installation page](https://trimesh.org/install.html) for more information about Trimesh's dependencies and installation options.

 Development of py5's integration code was done with Trimesh version 3.23.
-Version 4.0 was released shortly after but seems to work just as well as 3.23.
+Other versions, including the 4.x releases, seem to work just fine.

 Installing [OpenSCAD](https://openscad.org/) or [Blender](https://www.blender.org/) on your computer may also be useful.
 Trimesh can use these to perform boolean operations on 3D objects.